MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMContentValidation.md

 ```

 ### -OperatingSystemImageId

-Specifies an array of IDs of operating system images.
+Specify an array of OS image IDs to validate.
+For example, `"XYZ00018"`.

 ```yaml
 Type: String[]